Assaf Amir: Film

 Upon his return to Israel, Amir began producing films.
 He was the executive producer for Aviya's Summer and Israeli Academy Awards for Best Film Winner Life According to Agfa.

 In 1994, Amir founded Norma Productions, an independent production company.
 His first independent production was Elia Suleiman’s Chronicle of a Disappearance in 1996.
 It won the Best First Film Prize at the Venice International Film Festival.

 In 1997, Amir produced Pick a Card (aka Afula Express), which won the Israeli Academy Award for Best Film.

 In 2003, Amir produced Nir Bergman's Broken Wings, which won the Israeli Academy Award for Best Film and the Audience Award at the Berlinale film festival.
 Amir collaborated with Bergman again in 2010 producing his film Intimate Grammar.

 In 2005, Amir produced What a Wonderful Place, which won the Israeli Academy Best Film Award, and the Special Jury award at the Karlovy Vary International Film Festival.

 During the following years, Amir produced the films Noodle, The Loners and Zion and His Brother.

 In 2012, Amir produced Rama Burshtein's debut film Fill the Void, which won the Israeli Academy Best Film Award and the Best Actress award at the Venice International Film Festival.

 In 2016, Amir went on to produce Burshtein's next film, The Wedding Plan (aka Through the Wall).

-Yelevision
+Television

 In 2005, Amir created the television drama "Reaching for Heaven" in collaboration with Shlomo Mashiach and Roni Ninio, which won the Israeli Academy Awards for Best Drama Series.
 In 2007 Amir produced the television drama "Walk the Dog" directed by Nir Bergman, which won the Israeli Academy Award for Best Television Drama.
 In 2020, Amir created Together with Noa Koller and Erez Drigues the comedy-drama Rehearsals, which won eight Israeli Academy awards (including Best Series) and was acquired by American network Hulu and distributed worldwide.